A two-day travel guide for foodies in the Danish capital

 Late Night Cocktails at Bar 1105

-It’s not a city break if you go to bed early and Copenhagen has lots of cozy bars to pass the time.
-We went for cocktails at cozy bar, 1105 in the city centre.
+It’s not a city break if you go to bed early and Copenhagen has lots of cosy bars to pass the time.
+We went for cocktails at cosy bar, 1105 in the city centre.
 Be sure to try one of their takes on a Gin and Tonic.

 The next morning, wake up slowly and join the locals at popular brunch spot, Mad & Kaffe, in Vesterbro.
 Expect a little wait, this place is always packed and for good reason.
 The brunch menu contains lots of small dishes such as sourdough bread, scrambled eggs with chives, homemade cinnamon buns and chilli avocado, that you can mix and match.
 You can choose between three, five or seven dishes.
 The decor is cute and the atmosphere is infectious.

 Visit the Design Museum

 If you’re after something a little different from your regular museum then be sure to give the Design Museum a visit.
 This showcases the best in Danish design, from furniture to clothing and is a great place to get interiors tips.
 Entry is 115 DKK, or free if you’re under 26 or a student.

 Stop by The Little Mermaid

 You’re in the right part of town to pay a visit to the little mermaid.
 Head to the water, and walk along the coast and you’ll find her sat on the rocks, sadly gazing out.

 Before you leave the city it would be a crime to not make a thing out of Danish pastries and coffee.
 Apparently, the best cafes are Leckerbaer and Brød, but I just settled for a little bakery with seating, on my way back to the train station.
 The apple Danish was delicious but the stodgy and sticky cinnamon bun was definitely the one for me.